hopinheimer/Scientia/README.md

 ### Create Proposal

 To Create a proposal one must have enough proposing power or delegated proposing power to propose a research paper.
+The proposer makes a small contribution the treasury despite it

 ### Vote